sambowyergis/sambowyergis.github.io/_posts/2026-04-12-ztv-gherkin-viewshed.md

 Working through this from scratch surfaced a number of methodological decisions that are easy to overlook when using a tool procedurally: the choice of surface model, the handling of observer height, the appropriate analysis radius, and the implications of raster resolution on both accuracy and processing time.
 These decisions matter significantly when outputs may be tested at Public Inquiry — a standard requirement for major renewable energy applications in Scotland.

-The analysis took approximately [X minutes] at 1m resolution over a 10km radius, highlighting the practical trade-off between resolution and processing efficiency that any GIS analyst working with large-area viewshed calculations will encounter.
+The analysis took approximately 35 minutes at 5m resolution over a 20km radius, highlighting the practical trade-off between resolution and processing efficiency that any GIS analyst working with large-area viewshed calculations will encounter.

 ---